emqx/eip/active/0009-improved-monitoring.md

 ## Design

 Currently, `system_monitor` is designed to publish the telemetry to Kafka, which is not suitable for EMQX.
-This design can be simplified, and the telemetry data should be written to the local log files instead.
+This design can be simplified, and the telemetry data should be written to the local log files managed by OTP kernel `logger` instead.
 "Abnormal node state" detection can be incorporated into `system_monitor` to reduce the size of the log files: `system_monitor` should only log data when BEAM schedulers are saturated.

 Example log entry format: